6 MINUTE READ

 This Psalm portion is best understood when read with a broad smile and the occasional insertion of a chuckle.
 The psalmist sees laughter as a response to the redemptive action of the Lord.
 The laughter and joyful songs of God’s people convinced the surrounding nations that the Lord had done great things for them.
 It would be exciting and challenging to measure the effectiveness of Christian outreach by the amount of laughter and joy seen by those outside the church.

 The answer to my question “Does God laugh?” is found in Psalm 2:4, “The One enthroned in heaven laughs”.
 The problem with this very positive sounding quote is that in its context the Lord is scoffing and laughing in scorn at the kings of the nations, who think they can conspire and plot against the Lord’s anointed.
 Generally, laughing in scorn and derision is not seen as positive laughter.
 However, in Psalm 2 the Lord’s laughter is the laughter of confidence.
 We can share in this laughter because of the assurance that the Lord is sovereign and all will be well.
 The best translation I can put on this is that when we trust in God, we’re laughing.

 An old creed says that the chief aim of mankind is to know God and enjoy him forever.
 I believe that enjoying God now and through eternity will involve a lot of laughter.
 Let’s start practising in church.

-BIO: Howard is an Anglican priest and is currently the vicar of St. Paul’s Caulfield North and Archdeacon of Stonnington in the Diocese of Melbourne.
+BIO: Rev Howard Langmead is an Anglican priest and is currently the vicar of St. Paul’s Caulfield North and Archdeacon of Stonnington in the Diocese of Melbourne.
 His mission is to make God and people laugh.